ashutoshmjain/gita/src/mathuraChap01.md

 Only `Bramhrishi` himself, and his daughter-in-law  (wife of Śakti Muni)- `Adrushyanti`, survived the massacre.
 She was carrying yet to be born `Parāśara` — maybe two months into her conception.
 The young widow couldn't even announce her motherhood before the curse gripped the congregation.
 A dark night swept her massive wings across the main city and the adjoining villages.

 A part of `Bramhrishi` saw himself as the root cause of such ill eruption.
-In addition to acute grief, he couldn't help self-loathing that he must have incurred a foundational error to warrant such a backlash, from the very people he was trying to salvage - his "old" - those who lived off the jungle and followed it's rules, without any recollection of the past and none in foresight.
+In addition to acute grief, he couldn't help self-loathing that he must have incurred a foundational error to warrant such a backlash, from the very people he was trying to salvage - his "old" - not by age but by tradition -  those who lived off the jungle and followed it's rules, without any recollection of the past and none to worry in foresight.

 Saddened to the core, and unaware that the young widow was carrying, `Vaśiṣṭha` tried to end his life.
 He miraculously survived multiple attempts.
 Probably Gods wanted to extend his life to ensure unborn `Parāśara` got a chance at life.